 To the best of our knowledge, there is currently no GUI-based tool for stochastic theory education in water resources engineering.
 Our review of existing softwares in the STEM area revealed that the relevant GUI educational tools are mostly web-based.
-For example, Lai and Wang [13] developed a web based interactive plane geometry system for mathematical education called GeoSVG.
-Wang et al.[14] prototyped a web based mathematics education (WME) system based on an internet programming language that searches for mathematical concepts on the internet.
+For example, Lai and Wang [13] developed a web-based interactive plane geometry system for mathematical education called GeoSVG.
+Wang et al. [14] prototyped a web-based mathematics education (WME) system based on an Internet programming language that searches for mathematical concepts on the Internet.
 Another example is the Utah Virtual Lab [15] where students can learn about science and statistics using a JAVA program.
+Some other recent examples on water resources educational tools (but not involving stochastic theory) are Rivvas et al. [16] on hydraulic engineering instruction, Valocchi and Werth [17] and Li and Liu [18] on groundwater pollution education and Kaarahan and Ayvaz [19] on the use of spreadsheets.

-Hence, we believe that the development of GUI tools (i.e., computer aided visualization techniques) for stochastic theory education in water resources engineering is worthwhile.
-Recent research indicates that multimedia can be effective in enhancing learning when the "learning," "subject" and the "student" are clearly defined [16].
-We are also motivated by an analogous demonstration by [17] where student understanding of quantum mechanics, often a difficult topic to learn, has been found to improve dramatically via coupling computer-based visualization tools with research-based pedagogical strategies developed by the Kansas Physics Education Group (see http://perg.phys.ksu.edu/vqm/).
+Hence, we believe that the development of GUI tools (i.e., computer aided visualization techniques) for stochastic theory education in water resources engineering is timely.
+Recent research indicates that multimedia can be effective in enhancing learning when the "learning," "subject" and the "student" are clearly defined [20].
+We are also motivated by an analogous demonstration by [21] where student understanding of quantum mechanics, often a difficult topic to learn, has been found to improve dramatically via coupling computer-based visualization tools with research-based pedagogical strategies developed by the Kansas Physics Education Group (see http:// perg.phys.ksu.edu/vqm/).